-4.9 Problem Gambling Levy
+4.8 Problem Gambling Levy

-The Company is required to pay a levy at rates set by Gazette Notice, currently 1.30%, to the Problem Gambling Foundation in accordance with Clauses 317 to 323 of the Gambling Act 2003 and its amendments.
+The Company is required to pay a levy at rates set by Gazette Notice, previously at 1.30% to the Problem Gambling Foundation in accordance with Clauses 317 to 323 of the Gambling Act 2003 and its amendments.
+The Problem Gambling Levy changed to 0.78% from 1 July 2019.

-4.10 Authorised deductions
+4.9 Authorised deductions